lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/POC_READINESS_ANALYSIS.md

 The only missing piece is **ROI calculation data**, which is:
 - Not required for core assessment flow (Steps 1-8)
-- Can be added later as Phase 2
+- Can be added later as Release 2
 - Requires business context that varies by organization

 **Recommendation:** Build POC with Steps 1-8, demonstrate value through pilot recommendations, then add ROI estimation based on customer feedback and real business data.